Open Access Policy

-LUMEN journals accept only original contribution for publication.
-Therefore, if a substantial portion of your manuscript has been previously published, it means your manuscript will generally not be acceptable for publication in a LUMEN journal.
+LUMEN journals accept only original contribution for publication and must not have been submitted to any other publication.
+If a substantial portion of your manuscript has been previously published, it means your manuscript will generally not be acceptable for publication in a LUMEN journal.
 In specific cases, in accordance with each journal’s policy, there are certain circumstances where material that has been publicly distributed may be considered for publication.
 Here are some examples of prior distribution that may be acceptable:

 - Working papers or versions of the paper posted on a preprint server or a scholarly collaboration network (SCN)

 While LUMEN generally supports the early dissemination of research through preprints (the pre-peer review version of the paper, also referenced as a “working paper”), including ResearchGate and Academia.edu, some journals will not consider submissions that have been shared as a preprint prior to submission.

 - Most dissertations and theses posted in institutional archives

 Excerpts or material from your dissertation that have not been through peer review will generally be eligible for publication.
 However, if the excerpt from the dissertation included in your manuscript is the same or substantially the same as any previously published work, the editor may determine that it is not suitable for publication in the journal.

 Specific manuscripts based on papers that have been presented at conferences may be considered for publication, as long as they have not been published and provided that you still retain the rights to the manuscript.